 - What sorts of trends are they jumping on?

-You can then decide to adopt their strategies as your own, or use them as inspiration to come up with something new.
+You can then decide to adopt their strategies or use them as inspiration to develop something new.

 Another function of real estate hashtags is to advertise your services.

-You can use tags such as #newlisting, #openhouse, or #homesearch in your posts to attract people who are interested in finding a home in your area.
+In your posts, you can use tags such as #newlisting, #openhouse, or #homesearch to attract people interested in finding a home in your area.
 Hashtags allow you to access a broader audience of potential customers.